Tanks of Japan: Naming system for tanks

 There was a second ideogram to distinguish the models.
 This character is another katakana syllable that represents an ordering according to the Iroha sequence and can be thought of as a, b, c, … or first, second, third, and so on.

-That is to say, the Type 97 Chi-Ha is a medium tank introduced in 1937 and the third medium tank, the Type 2 Ke-To is a light tank introduced in 1942 and the seventh light tank.
+For example, the Type 97 Chi-Ha is a medium tank introduced in 1937 and the third medium tank, the Type 2 Ke-To is a light tank introduced in 1942 and the seventh light tank.
 There is sometimes a surname to supplement or replace the ideograms.
-The "Type 97 Shinhoto Chi-Ha" is a variation of the medium tank Chi-Ha with a new turret (meaning of the word Shinhoto).
-The Type 95 light tank had the surname "Ha-Go" (third model) that was given by its designer, Mitsubishi Heavy Industries.
+The "Type 97 Shinhoto Chi-Ha" is a variation of the medium tank Chi-Ha with a new turret (新砲塔, shin hōtō).
+The Type 95 light tank had the surname third model (ハ号, ha-gō) that was given by its designer, Mitsubishi Heavy Industries.